speardragon/speardragon.github.io/_posts/System/System Programming/2022-04-08-[System Programming] 5.4 링크.md

 <br>

 - read value of a symbolic link
-  - places the contents of the symbolic link path in the buffer buf, which has size bufsiz.
+  - places the contents of the symbolic link path in the buffer buf, which has size bufsize.
 - Return value
   - the count of characters placed in the buffer if it succeeds
   - -1 if an error occurs